freelabz/secator/README.md

 ## Developer guide

-If you wish to integrate a new command with `secsy`, you can define a new class inherited from `secsy.runners.Command`.
+If you wish to integrate a new command with `secator`, you can define a new class inherited from `secator.runners.Command`.

 ### Example